libretro/RetroArch/apple/README.md

 ### Emulator Cores

-Before building the app, you'll need to build the emulator cores.
+Before building the app, you'll need to build the libretro cores.

 You'll need to clone down the [libretro/libretro-super](https://github.com/libretro/libretro-super) repo into the same directory where you cloned this repo.